 Alternatively, we'd be delighted to welcome you for a personal consultation and guided tour.
 Please contact us to arrange an appointment.

 If you have any particular access requirements or support needs for your visit, please let us know so that we can make any necessary arrangements in advance. regents.ac.uk/visit

-HOW TO FIND US
+How to find us

 We look forward to welcoming you to Regent's University London.
-Our campus in Regent's Park and specialist facilities in Marylebone are a short walk from each other and are easily accessible by public and private transport.
-By Underground Take the London Underground (Tube) to Baker Street station.
-From Baker Street Station Take the Marylebone Road exit.
+Our campus in Regent's Park is easily accessible by public and private transport.

+By Underground

+Take the London Underground (Tube) to Baker Street station.

+From Baker Street Station

+Take the Marylebone Road exit.
 Turn left and walk past Madame Tussauds.

-For the Regent's Park campus, take the first left at York Gate.
+Take the first left at York Gate.
 Continue over the bridge into the park.
 The University entrance is on the left.

-For the Marylebone site, cross the road at the traffic lights at York Gate.
-Turn left and first right into Marylebone High Street.
-For the entrance to the Paddington Street building, turn right into Paddington Street.
-For the accessible entrance in Garbutt Place, turn right into Moxon Street, then right into Garbutt Place.
-By Road Both sites are off the A501 (Marylebone Road) in central London.
-From London Heathrow Airport Heathrow Express train service to Paddington station.
+By Road

+Our campus is just off the A501 (Marylebone Road) in central London.

+From London Heathrow Airport

+Heathrow Express train service to Paddington station.
 London Underground from Paddington to Baker Street station.
 Total journey time approximately 35 minutes.

-From London Gatwick Airport Gatwick Express train service to Victoria station.
+From London Gatwick Airport

+Gatwick Express train service to Victoria station.
 London Underground from Victoria to Baker Street station.
 Total journey time approximately 60 minutes.

-From London City Airport Docklands Light Railway (DLR) to Canning Town station.
+From London City Airport

+Docklands Light Railway (DLR) to Canning Town station.
 London Underground from Canning Town to Baker Street station.
 Total journey time approximately 45 minutes.

-From St Pancras International, home to the Eurostar London Underground from King's Cross St Pancras to Baker Street station.
+From St Pancras International, home to the Eurostar

+London Underground from King's Cross St Pancras to Baker Street station.
 Total journey time approximately 10 minutes.
-For a copy of this publication in an alternative format, please contact us on +44 (0)20 7487 7505 or enquiries@regents.ac.uk Regent's University London Inner Circle Regent's Park London NW1 4NS United Kingdom +44 (0)20 7487 7505 enquiries@regents.ac.uk regents.ac.uk regents.ac.uk/socialmedia Registered Charity 291583 The information contained in this document is correct at the date of publication, October 2018.
-Please visit our website for the latest information. © Regent's University London 2018
+For a copy of this publication in an alternative format, please contact us on +44 (0)20 7487 7505 or enquiries@regents.ac.uk regents.ac.uk

+Regent's University London Inner Circle Regent's Park London NW1 4NS United Kingdom

++44 (0)20 7487 7505 enquiries@regents.ac.uk

+Registered Charity 291583

+The information contained in this document is correct at the date of publication, January 2020.
+Please visit our website for the latest information.

+© Regent's University London 2020